fls-bioinformatics-core/genomics/build-indexes/README.markdown

 bowtie_build_indexes.sh
 -----------------------
-Builds the bowtie color and nucleotide space indexes from the reference FASTA file.
+Builds the bowtie color and/or nucleotide space indexes from the reference FASTA file.

 ### Usage ###

-    bowtie_build_indexes.sh <genome_fasta_file>
+    bowtie_build_indexes.sh OPTIONS <genome_fasta_file>

+### Options ###

+By default both color- and nucleotide space indexes are built; to only build one or the other use one of:

+    --nt: build nucleotide-space indexes
+    --cs: build colorspace indexes

 ### Outputs ###